-The Sanatorium Board exsids hearty congratulations
+The Sanatorium Board ex-

-Villiam Broadhead, nursing instructor and day supervisor at Manitoba Sanatorium, who is one of "Three Lucky Canadians" chosen to share in a Nurses' Scholarship from the Canadian Tuberculosis Association.
+ds hearty congratulations Villiam Broadhead, nursing instructor and day supervisor at Manitoba Sanatorium, who is one of "Three Lucky Canadians" chosen to share in a Nurses' Scholarship from Canadian Tuberculosis the Association.

 Mr. Broadhead was awarded \$300 this month to take a course in Nursing Unit Administration at the University of Manitoba.